John S. Detlie

 (1908 – 2005)

-While serving in the Army, in 1942, he left Hollywood’s Metro-Goldwyn-Mayer studios to manage a camouflage project in Seattle.
-To confuse enemy bombers, the Boeing Company camouflaged nearly twenty-six acres of their Seattle B-17 plant.
-Detlie used his skills as a set designer to cover Boeing’s Plant 2 with three-dimensional wire, plywood and canvas structures that were made to look like a town, including trees, houses and schools, instead of a wartime airplane factory.
-After the war, in 1946, Detlie joined the architecture firm of Young & Richardson and became a full partner in 1952.
+While serving in the Army, in 1942 he left Hollywood’s Metro-Goldwyn-Mayer studios to manage a camouflage project in Seattle.
+To confuse enemy bombers, the Boeing Company goal was to hide the nearly twenty-six acre B-17 plant from the air.
+Detlie would use his skills as a set designer to cover Boeing’s Plant 2 with three-dimensional wire, and plywood and canvas structures that were made to look like a town, which included trees, houses and schools.
+After the war, in 1946, Detlie decided to stay in Seattle and joined the architecture firm of Young & Richardson.
+He became a full partner in 1952.

 Under the name Young, Richardson, Carleton & Detlie, the firm produced a wide variety of projects.
-Among their more notable work is Gaffney’s Lake Wilderness Lodge, which received a National AIA Honor Award in 1952.
-Additional projects include Terry-Lander Hall (1953, 1957) and McCarty Hall (1963) at the University of Washington, the Seattle Parks Department Administration Building (1948), and the Children’s Orthopedic Hospital (1953).
+Among their more notable work is Gaffney’s Lake Wilderness Lodge, which received a National AIA Honor Award in 1952; Terry-Lander Hall (1953, 1957) and McCarty Hall (1963) at the University of Washington; the Seattle Parks Department Administration Building (1948); and the Seattle Children’s Orthopedic Hospital (1953).

 – Michael C Houser